Coded Illumination for Improved Lensless Imaging: Related Work

 Our proposed approach is an active imaging approach combining coded modulation or structured illumination method with coded aperture imaging \cite{gustafsson2008structured, nayar2012diffuse, fofi2004survey}.
 Structured illumination schemes are commonly used for imaging beyond diffraction in microscopy.
 These schemes use multiple structured illumination patterns to down-modulate high spatial frequencies in a sample into a low-frequency region that can be captured by the microscope \cite{gustafsson2008structured,rainer1999SIM,gustafsson2000surpassing}.
+Structured light is also widely used in multiplexing scene recovery to improve image quality and SNR \cite{schechner2007multiplexlighting, gu2011multiplex, mitra2014multiplex, ratner2007multiplexed}.
 Other active imaging approach includes time-of-flight sensors \cite{gokturk2004tof,heide2013tof} that estimate the 3D scene by sending out infrared light and measuring its traveling time in reflection.
 Coded diffraction imaging is used to recover complex-valued wavefront from Fourier measurements \cite{candes2013phaselift,shechtman2015phase}.
 In coded diffraction imaging, the signal of interest gets modulated by a sequence of illumination patterns before the K-space measurements were captured \cite{candes2015diffraction, miao2008diffraction, jagatap2020ptychography}.
 Ptychography is another related method for capturing high-resolution microscopy images by capturing multiple images of the scene using a sequence of coded illumination patterns \cite{rodenburg2008ptychography, lei2014fourierptychography}.
+Dual photography \cite{sen2005dual} and compressive sensing \cite{duarte2008single_pixel,sen2009compressive} schemes also use coded illumination to sample the scenes.
+A dual photography system can create a high-resolution image of the scene by scanning the entire scene one pixel at a time, but it requires a fast laser projector.
+Single-pixel camera collects thousands of multiplexed measurements of the scene and solves a regularized optimization problem to reconstruct the image.
+In our method, we use lensless camera to capture tens of sensor frames with shifting coded illumination patterns and get better reconstruction with improved system conditioning.

 A random illumination patterns-based lensless imaging method with simulations was presented in \cite{zheng2020icassp}.
-In contrast, we designed shifting dots and orthogonal patterns that are significantly superior to random patterns in terms of quality of reconstruction and computational complexity.
+In contrast, we design shifting dots and orthogonal patterns that are significantly superior to random patterns in terms of quality of reconstruction and computational complexity.
 We provide detailed simulations and experimental results on real data captured with a custom-built prototype.